 I know I said that there’s more than beautiful beaches in Sardinia, but why lie?
 One of the top things to do in Sardinia is – indeed – going to the beach, and sure enough we never miss an opportunity to do so.

-In the summer time, one of the nicest things to do in Sardinia is spending endless hours laying under the sun, swimming in the clear waters of the Mediterranean, soaking in the marine breeze.
+In the summer time, you can easily spend spending endless hours laying under the sun, swimming in the clear waters of the Mediterranean, soaking in the marine breeze.

 During the off season, we still go to the beach to walk, run, bike or skate.
 Some enjoying playing beach volley or beach tennis.
 Whatever the sport, it’s a fact that exercising on the waterfront is what to do in Sardinia to stay fit.